AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of the phase transition during the gradual cooling of a

-superdense due to the expansion of the universe just after the
+superdense substance due to the expansion of the universe just

-terminology of §5.2 it can be said that there was a large value of the cosmological constant L - see note *2
+terminology of §5.2 it can be said, that there was a large value of the cosmological constant L - see note *2 below).

-expansion (which could initially, as long as the energy density
+During expansion (which could initially, as long as the energy

-of the particles exceeded the energy of the vacuum V (0), proceed
+density of the particles exceeded the energy of the vacuum V(0),

-compared to the vacuum energy V (0).
-However, there has not yet been an immediate (continuous) phase transition to
+compared to the vacuum energy V(0).
+However, there has not yet been an immediate (smooth) phase transition to a state with disturbed symmetry j = jo, i.e. from a

 Fig.5.7.
 Some cosmologically important waveforms of the effective